aws-samples/shopfloor-connectivity/docs/targets/mqtt.md

 ---
 ### WarnAlternateTopicName
-Generate warning if data is published to AlternateTopicName
+Controls whether a warning message should be generated when data is published to the alternate topic name.

+When enabled, logs a warning message if the system falls back to using the [AlternateTopicName](#alternatetopicname) due to unresolved placeholders in the main topic name

 **Type**: Boolean

 Default is tue

 ### MqttTargetConfiguration Schema